dmi3met/nec-pbx-startup-script/README.md

 # nec-pbx-startup-script
-small Google Spreadsheets script to format NEC PBX settings from table into nec .pcs script
+Google Spreadsheets script to format NEC PBX settings from table into nec .pcs script

 this script work with sheet named 'form' contained settings like this: